 Mar 23, 2026 Hayden Williams

-Wakeboarding in Hua Hin & Pranburi: 2 Cable Parks Most People Miss
+Wakeboarding in Hua Hin & Pranburi: The Cable Park Most People Miss

 Most wakeboarding guides focus on Bangkok, Phuket, and Pattaya.
-But two hours south of Bangkok, in the Hua Hin and Pranburi area, there are two cable parks that most visitors never hear about.
+But three hours south of Bangkok, in the Pranburi area near Hua Hin, there is a cable park that most visitors never hear about.

 Kite Cable Thailand is a hidden gem about 30 minutes south of Hua Hin in the Pranburi area.
 It is a two-tower cable system on a private lake, and it consistently ranks as one of the highest-rated wake experiences in the country.

 The park is family-run with a personal, welcoming atmosphere.
-The cable speed is manually controlled, which means they can slow it down for beginners or speed it up for experienced riders.
-This is a feature you do not get at the larger automated cable parks.
+The twin cable system is separately and manually controlled, allowing two different groups to ride at the same time.
+The operator can slow it down for beginners or speed it up for experienced riders - a feature you do not get at the larger automated cable parks.
+On-site facilities include a small shop, changing rooms, toilets, a bar, and a restaurant serving a small but well-reviewed menu.

 Kite Cable also offers kiteboarding on the nearby beach, so if the wind is right you can do both water sports in one day.

-If you are staying in the Hua Hin or Pranburi area for a beach holiday and want to add wakeboarding to your trip, these two parks are your closest options.
-You do not need to drive all the way back to Bangkok.
+If you are staying in the Hua Hin or Pranburi area for a beach holiday and want to add wakeboarding to your trip, Kite Cable is your only cable park option without driving back to Bangkok.
+It is ideal for dedicated riders who want a personal, coaching-focused experience with smaller crowds and more attention than the big Bangkok parks.

 HOW DOES THIS COMPARE TO BANGKOK?

-Bangkok has 7 cable parks within 90 minutes of the city centre, with sessions from 400 THB.
-The Bangkok parks have larger cable systems, more obstacles, and night riding options that Hua Hin and Pranburi do not offer.
+Bangkok has 8 cable parks within 90 minutes of the city centre, with sessions from 400 THB.
+The Bangkok parks have larger cable systems, more obstacles, and night riding options that Pranburi does not offer.

 But if you are already in the Hua Hin area, driving 3 hours back to Bangkok just to ride makes no sense.
-Black Mountain and Kite Cable give you solid cable wakeboarding without leaving the coast.
+Kite Cable gives you solid cable wakeboarding without leaving the coast.

 See all wake parks across Thailand at wakeparksthailand.com/wakeboarding-in-thailand.